-1 Introduction
+1. Introduction

-1.1 Automatic Dependent Surveillance - Broadcast (ADS-B) is an important underlying technology in the United States' (U.S.'s) Federal Aviation Administration's (FAA's) plan to transform air traffic control from the current system to the Next Generation Air Transportation System (NextGen).
+1.1 Automatic Dependent Surveillance - Broadcast (ADS-B) is an important underlying technology in the U.S. Federal Aviation Administration's (FAA's) plan to transform air traffic control (ATC) from the current system to the Next Generation Air Transportation System (NextGen).
 ADS-B is bringing the precision and reliability of satellite-based navigation to surveillance in the U.S. National Airspace System (NAS).

-- 1.2 ADS-B is part of the International Civil Aviation Organization (ICAO) Global Air Navigation Plan (GANP) and was endorsed by the ICAO Member States during the ICAO 38th Assembly in 2013.
-The U.S. presented a working paper at the ICAO 39th Assembly highlighting the January 1, 2020 mandate to equip all aircraft with ADS-B Out that will use the affected airspace in the U.S. NAS. - 1.3 In 2010, the FAA published a regulatory requirement for all aircraft operating within certain airspace to be equipped with a specific version of ADS-B Out technology by January 1, 2020, in accordance with Title 14 of the U.S. Code of Federal Regulations (14 CFR) sections (§) 91.225 and 91.227. - 1.4 This requirement will affect all flights within the designated airspace.
+- 1.2 In 2010, the FAA published a regulatory requirement for all aircraft operating within certain airspace to be equipped with a specific version of ADS-B Out technology by January 1, 2020, in accordance with Title 14 of the U.S. Code of Federal Regulations (14 CFR) sections (§§) 91.225 and 91.227. - 1.3 This requirement will affect all flights within the airspace specified in 14 CFR §91.225.
 To prepare the aviation community and prevent any operational disruptions, the FAA is promoting the mandate so that that foreign aircraft intending to operate within the affected airspace will be equipped with the appropriate ADS-B Out technology by the compliance date.